mxayon/elephantsintheroom/README.md

 ### Existing Features
-Utilizing RESTful routes
+- [X] Utilizing RESTful routes
-Using Mongoose to create two databases (articles and tag words) and a joint table to to join them.
+- [X] Using Mongoose to create two databases (articles and tag words) and a join table to to join them.
-Using Ajax request and assigning event listeners Single page app that uses jquery and handlebars templating to load more articles Add and delete articles from the Elephants database of articles.
+- [X] Using Ajax request and assigning event listeners
+- [X] Single page app that uses jquery and handlebars templating to load more articles
+- [X] Add and delete articles from the Elephants database of articles.
-Show articles by "tagword" category.
+- [X] Show articles by "tagword" category.
-Full Crud on Both databases.
-Joint table can index and create.
+- [X] Full Crud on Both databases.
+Join table can index and create.
-Easy management of articles and and tagwords through joint table.
+- [X] Easy management of articles and and tagwords through join table.

 #### Planned Features
-Google Maps integration
+- [ ] Google Maps integration
-Admin User
+- [ ] Admin User